Use your library card to visit some great local museums.

 Empire Pass to NYS Parks

 The EMPIRE PASS allows entry of any vehicle occupied by the pass holder to most New York State parks, Department of Environmental Conservation forest preserve areas, boat launch sites, arboretums and park preserves.
 Day Use Only (no camping).
 Areas include:

-Mohonk Preserve Day Pass
+Mohonk Preserve Day Pass (45 minute trip)

 New York’s largest nonprofit nature preserve.
 Come to the Visitor Center for recreation suggestions, directions, and information on local wildlife and geology.
 Note: the Mohonk Nature Preserve and the Mohonk Mountain House are two separate places.

-Storm King Sculpture Park
+Storm King Sculpture Park (1 hour trip)

 1 Museum Rd, New Windsor, NY

 More than 100 sculptures are carefully placed on their grounds.
 Storm King provides trams for visitors with limited mobility and young children, who may be given priority over other visitors.
 Trams run approximately every 30 minutes from 11am to 4:30pm.
-It takes about an hour to drive from the library.